 It was August 2014. last day of the month.
 I was already preparing for the upcoming exam of graduation for NLP Practitioner.
 Yet, while reading and practicing, I was the Tinkerbell of my own life; I was the fairy who threw stardust upon her story to get the well-deserved happy ending.
 I was gracious, curious, and glad to have my means of „fixing” myself.
 The transparent processes and procedures explain how the human mind works and how inner and outer communication open ahead magical realms of self-comprehension and realization.
 They were my most powerful wand to transformation.

 That day affair was born.
 I sealed it with an oath to practice every day what I learned, intending to remember and eventually master it all.

-Celebrating 2561 days of NLP self-practice!
+We are celebrating 2561 days of NLP self-practice!

-When I look back to those days, I picture myself so numb, so clueless, but curious.
+When I look back to those days, I picture myself numb, clueless, but curious.
 Like detective Columbo, I walked with small steps unfolding one of the greatest mysteries of my world – my mind.

 P.S.
 Writing this text got me one of the biggest smiles.